felromo/FCC-RogueDungeonCrawler-Zipline/Readme.md

 Happy Hacking!
 Pull requests welcome

 ## Credits
-[list of people/tutorials to thank for making this application possible]
+Thanks to zyklus for the basis for the fogwar implementation